Dynamic Player Configuration

 keyID, err := client.ECDSA().GenerateKey(context, sessionConfig, threshold, curveName, "")

-The provided public key, player2PublicKey in this example, must match the private key in the configuration file of MPC Node 2.
+Player 2 must have an MPC node running at tcp://127.0.0.1:9000 and the provided public key, player2PublicKey in this example, must match the private key in the configuration file of the MPC node of Player 2.

-The MPC nodes do not have to agree on whether a certain node is statically or dynamically configured.
-Some nodes may refer to the remote node by a player index, and keep its public key in the configuration, while other nodes provide the same key dynamically.
-The MPC session will start, as long as all SDKs agree on the provided public keys of each player, whether these were statically or dynamically configured.
+The MPC players do not have to agree on whether a certain player is statically or dynamically configured.
+Some players may refer to a remote player by a player index, and keep its public key in the configuration, while other players provide the same key dynamically.
+The MPC session will start, as long as all players agree on the provided public keys of each player, whether these were obtained from static configuration or provided dynamically.

 📘